-- Through the curriculum and lessons pupils are taught to understand and manage risks they may encounter during school life and work out with staff how these risks may be overcome, considering their wishes and feelings. - Pupils are regularly reminded about online safety and bullying procedures and taught how to conduct themselves and behave in a responsible and respectful manner. - Opportunities are provided for children to learn about democracy and the rule of law, positive relationships and safe choices. - All pupils know there is Designated Safeguarding Lead (DSL) responsible for their safety and welfare, who this is, and that they have a right to speak to this member of staff, (or any other if preferred) if they are worried or concerned. - Pupils are reminded that confidentiality cannot be guaranteed, but that they will be listened to, heard and informed of what steps can be taken to protect them from harm.
+- Through the curriculum and dedicated lessons, pupils learn to understand, identify and manage risks they may encounter in daily life, and with staff support, make safe and informed choices, considering their wishes and feelings. - Pupils receive regular guidance on online safety, anti-bullying strategies, and respectful behaviours, equipping them with the tools to navigate digital spaces and social interactions in a responsible and respectful manner. - The curriculum promotes democracy and provides opportunities for children to learn the rule of law, positive relationships and informed decision-making, helping safe choices and develop confidence in their own rights and responsibilities. - All pupils know who the DSL and Deputy DSL are.
+They will be made aware of this and they are encouraged to speak to any trusted member of staff if they have concerns about their safety or well-being. - Pupils are reminded that, while confidentiality cannot be guaranteed, they will be listened to, heard and kept informed of any steps taken to protect them from harm.
+Their wishes and feelings will always be considered when determining actions.
 Feedback will be sought from the pupil, so that their views about actions are known.